kima-org/docs/docs/docs/models.md

 1. :warning: Note that this is a uniform distribution from 1 m/s to 20 m/s,
 unlike the `scipy.stats.uniform` distribution which would have support [1, 21] !

+!!! warning

-While it might seem counter-intuitive at first, the priors for the orbital parameters are *the same* for all of the $N_p$ planets.
+    While it might seem counter-intuitive at first, **the priors for the orbital parameters are *the same* for all the $N_p$ planets**.
 This is intentional!
-But if this is not what you want, consider using the known object feature.
+    But if this is not what you want, consider using the [known object](#known-object-mode) feature.

-!!! warning "`conditional` priors"
+!!! info "`conditional` priors"

     The priors for the orbital parameters of the $N_p$ Keplerians are included in the `model.conditional` object because these priors are